mullholland/ansible-role-centos8_to_centos_stream8/README.md

 # [centos8_to_centos_stream8](#centos8_to_centos_stream8)

-CentOS Linux 8 will reached End Of Life (EOL) on December 31st, 2021.
+:warning: CentOS Linux 8 will reached End Of Life (EOL) on December 31st, 2021.
 This role will no longer be maintained.

 Convert CentOS8 to CentOS Stream 8.
 :warning: Use carefully and have a recent Backup.